The information on this page is for mandated notifiers.

 - person who is an employee of, or volunteer in, an organisation formed for religious or spiritual purposes

 - employee of, or volunteer in, an organisation that provides health, welfare, education, sporting or recreational, child care or residential services wholly or partly for children or young people, being a person who -

-- holds a management position in the relevant organisation the duties of white include direct responsibility for, or direct supervision of, the provision of those services to children.
+- holds a management position in the relevant organisation, the duties of which include direct responsibility for, or direct supervision of, the provision of those services to children.

 A mandated notifier must make a report to the Department for Child Protection if they suspect on reasonable grounds that a child or young person has been or is being abused or neglected.

 A mandated notifier does not have to be able to prove that harm has actually occurred.

 Reasonable grounds to report suspected abuse and/or neglect may include:

 - when your own observations of a particular child's behaviour and/or injuries lead you to suspect a child is, or may be, at risk of harm

 - when a child tells you they have been harmed

 - a child telling you that they know of someone who has been harmed (they may possibly be referring to themselves)

 - when your own observations about the behaviour of the child, or their adult caregivers, give you cause to suspect that a child is being, or is at risk of being harmed

 - when you hear about it from someone who is in a position to provide reliable information, perhaps a relative or friend, neighbour or sibling of a child who is at risk.

 For more information about what may be considered abuse or neglect, see indicators of child abuse or neglect.

 It is a legal requirement for a mandated notifier to report their suspicions to the Department for Child Protection.
 However, the Children and Young People (Safety) Act 2017 recognises that making a notification does not necessarily exhaust a mandated notifier's duty of care to a child and their family.